Security Engineering in IIIf, Part II -- Shadowing the IIIf: Secure Refinement in IIIf

-A couple of illustrative examples, provided here informally, shall add some intuition.
-They are both refinements of the last refined specification in Section \ref{sec:secexshad} where the hiding of the real circumvented position in the component \texttt{curpos} avoided illicit information flows.
+A couple of illustrative examples, provided here informally, shall add some intuition to the application possibilities of Theorem \ref{thm:IFCpreservation} and its limitations.
+Both examples are refinements of the last refined specification in Section \ref{sec:secexshad}.